OpenArabicPE/journal_al-hasna/README.md

 This repository holds a scaffolding edition of the journal *al-Ḥasna*, published by ... in Beirut between 19.. and 19..
 It is based on digital imagery from the British Library's Endangered Archives Programme (EAP).
 Each issues is represented by a TEI XML file with links to the image files in the `<facsimile>` node.
 Structural mark-up of articles, including heads and bylines, is manually added using OpenArabicPE's TEI Boilerplate.

+## to do

+- add links to online facsimiles at EAP
+-

 ## Experimental HTR with Transkribus

 - Imagery is downloaded, processed for clarity (bw TIFF) using ScanTailor, and uploaded to [Transkribus]().